jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 The `crypto_sign()` function prepends a seal to a message `m` whose length is `mlen` bytes, using the secret key `sk`.

-The sealed message, which includes the signature + a plain copy of the message, is put into `sm`, and can be up to `crypto_sign_BYTES + mlen` bytes long.
+The signed message, which includes the signature + a plain copy of the message, is put into `sm`, and can be up to `crypto_sign_BYTES + mlen` bytes long.

-The actual length of the sealed message is stored into `smlen`.
+The actual length of the signed message is stored into `smlen`.

 ```c
 int crypto_sign_open(unsigned char *m, unsigned long long *mlen,